AllenInstitute/AllenSDK/doc_template/glif_models.rst

 ======================

-The Allen Cell Types Database contains Generalized Leaky Integrate and Fire (GLIF) that model the firing behavior of neurons at five levels of complexity:
+The Allen Cell Types Database contains Generalized Leaky Integrate and Fire (GLIF) that model the firing behavior of neurons at five levels of complexity.

-    1. Leaky Integrate and Fire (LIF)
-    2. LIF + Reset Rules (LIF-R)
-    3. LIF + Afterspike Currents (LIF-ASC)
-    4. LIF-R + Afterspike Currents (LIF-R-ASC)
-    5. LIF-R-ASC + Threshold Adaptation (LIF-R-ASC-A)

-Please review the GLIF technical white paper for details on these models and how their parameters were optimized (TODO).
+Review the GLIF technical white paper for details on these models and how their parameters were optimized (TODO).

 The GLIF simulator in this package has a modular architecture